-I am joining Imperial College London as a Lecturer in AI at the Department of Earth Science and Engineering in November 2024.
-I will hold a Schmidt AI in Science Fellowship at I-X and lead the Scalable Scientific Machine Learning Lab [website coming soon!].
+I am a Lecturer in AI at Imperial College London in the Department of Earth Science and Engineering and lead the Scalable Scientific Machine Learning Lab [website coming soon!].
+I also hold a Schmidt AI in Science Fellowship at I-X.

 Previously, I was a Postdoctoral Fellow and Lecturer at the ETH Zürich AI Center and member of the ETH Zürich Computational and Applied Mathematics Lab.
 I completed my PhD on physics-informed machine learning at the University of Oxford’s Center for Autonomous Intelligent Machines and Systems.
 Alongside my PhD I was a Scientific Machine Learning Intern at NVIDIA, and a Machine Learning Team Lead for NASA’s Frontier Development Lab.
 Before this I was a Geophysicist at BP, and studied physics (Master’s degree) at Durham University, UK.